cptwunderlich/adventofcode2020/README.md

 This was generally fun, except that I had a bug in `inView` that took me a while.
 My first attempt to fix it failed: Note to self: `scanl` on infinite lists with an eager function doesn't work...

+## Day 12

+Pretty straight forward, I just had to refreshen my geometry skills a little bit...

+So, the "trick" to the puzzle is, that all rotations are multiple of 90°.
+That would make everything easier, but since I am used to striving for general solutions, it didn't even cross my mind.
+So I had to muck around with vector rotation etc...
+Apparently there is a simple solution using immaginary nubmers.